alttch/bma-info/eva4/include/pubsub.rst

 .. note::

    The process lmacro always gets message paylaods as-is.
-JSON and other serialized data SHOULD be deserialized manaully.
+JSON and other serialized data SHOULD be deserialized manually.

 Extra outgoing payloads can be sent using EAPI bus call :ref:`eva4_eva.controller.pubsub__pubsub.publish` to the service instance.